kyma-project/kyma/components/function-controller/README.md

 kubectl apply -n ${FN_NAMESPACE} -f config/dockerfiles.yaml
 ```

-Before creating Functions, it is necessary to create the `registry-credentials` Secret, which contains credentials to
+Functions require the `registry-credentials` Secret, which contains credentials to the Docker registry defined by the
-the Docker registry defined by the **FN_REGISTRY** environment variable.
-Knative Build uses this Secret to push the images it builds for the deployed Functions.
+**FN_REGISTRY** environment variable.
+Knative Build uses this Secret to push the images it builds for the deployed
-it builds for the deployed Functions.
-The corresponding `function-controller-build` ServiceAccount was referenced
+Functions.
+The corresponding `function-controller-build` ServiceAccount was referenced earlier inside the controller
-earlier inside the controller configuration.
+configuration.

 ```bash
 reg_username=<container registry username>